GeoKnow/FAGI-gis/README.md

     1. _Linux_ `sudo apt-get install postgresql-9.3-postgis-2.1 -f`.
     2. _Windows_: download PostgreSQL from [here](http://www.enterprisedb.com/products-services-training/pgdownload#windows) and install it along with the postgis extension.

-Both projects are maintained using MAVEN. fagi-gis-service depends on fagi-gis lib.
-This mean that you **first** need to build the fagi-gis project and then the fagi-gis-service project.
+Both projects are maintained using MAVEN. fagi-gis-service depends on fagi-gis lib

 * **Command line:**
   1. Download or checkout the FAGI-gis repo at a path of your choice:
   `git clone https://github.com/GeoKnow/FAGI-gis targetDir`
+  2. Install in local maven repo the following two jars (not provided by maven repository).
+    * Download:
+  Virtuoso Jena 2.10.x Provider JAR file and Virtuoso JDBC 4 Driver JAR file that are provided [here] (https://github.com/GeoKnow/FAGI-gis/tree/develop/fagi-gis/lib)

+    * Run:
+`mvn install:install-file -Dfile=/path/to/virt_jena2.jar -DgroupId=virtuoso.jena.driver -DartifactId=virtjena -Dversion=2 -Dpackaging=jar`
+      * Run:
+`mvn install:install-file -Dfile=/path/to/virtjdbc4.jar -DgroupId=virtuoso -DartifactId=vjdbc41 -Dversion=4.1 -Dpackaging=jar`
-  2. Go to /path/to/targetDir/fagi-gis and build the project by running:
+  3. Go to /path/to/targetDir/fagi-gis and build the project by running:
 `mvn package`
-  3. Go to /path/to/targetDir/fagi-gis-service and build the project by running:
+  4. Go to /path/to/targetDir/fagi-gis-service and build the project by running:
 `mvn package`

 * **Netbeans:**
   1. Download or checkout the FAGI-gis repo at a path of your choice as above:
 `git clone https://github.com/GeoKnow/FAGI-gis targetDir`
   2. In Netbeans, File -> Open Project.
 Browse and choose fagi-gis and fagi-gis-service and click OK.
+  3. Install the missing jars locally:
+    * Download the two jars from the links provided above.
+    * Click on the dependencies of the project, find the two missing jars, right click on them and then click *"Manually install artifact"*.
+    * Browse to the location of the jars and click OK.
-  3. Click *"Build Project"*.
+  4. Click *"Build Project"*.

 After building the tools

 #FAGI-gis Web Interface version

-  1. Add the produced *fagi-gis-service.war* in your _Apache Tomcat 7_ webapps directory.
+  1. Add the produced *fagi-gis-service.war* (available in FAGI-gis/bin) in your _Apache Tomcat 7_ webapps directory.
   2. Open your browser at *"http://localhost:port/fagi-gis-service"* and use the FAGI-gis Interface!

 #FAGI-gis Command Line version